Ochieng-001/ecommerce/README.md

 ---

 # Contact
-  For any questions or feedback, feel free to reach out:
+  *For any questions or feedback, feel free to reach out:
-  Email: ochiengpaul654@gmail.com
+  *Email: ochiengpaul654@gmail.com
-  GitHub: Ochieng-001
+  *GitHub: Ochieng-001

+---